zyairelai/zyairelai/README.md

 - Write an Arch based OS distro for myself 👨‍💻

 ### My goals for 2022:
-- Build a mobile app (kotlin) that can predict a whole life of a person with Yi-Ching 🔮
+- Build a Android App (kotlin) that can predict a whole life of a person with Yi-Ching 🔮
 - Reaching Pro Hacker within the first 6 months, and Elite Hacker by the end of the year on HackTheBox  👨‍💻
 - Execute my revenge on 2 gaming websites 👿